 The Wairarawa Stream, and related watercourses in The Lakes area, have a critical drainage function and are currently treated as drains.
 The Wairarawa Stream is currently maintained via machine.
 Long term development and maintenance solutions will need to be found.
 Landscape design will develop these as features that add visual and recreational amenity to this part of the neighbourhood; include planting for ecological repair; allow for informal surveillance and safe public access along; and have a width that allows for required waterflow with a cross section and access that allows for necessary maintenance.
-19. 900mm maximum height for any boundary fence adjoining the Lakes, the Wairarawa Stream reserve and any pocket park or fronting across the street to these spaces.
-This is to ensure that these public open spaces have a 'front of house' character, and that there is informal surveillance from the houses around.
+20. Low fence heights for any boundary fence adjoining the Lakes, the Wairarawa Stream reserve and any pocket park or fronting across the street to these spaces.
+A maximum height of 1200mm to these fences will ensure that these public open spaces have a 'front of house' character, and that there is informal surveillance from the houses around.